Winston’s Super Cruisers

 No foreign ship carried a weapon of similar caliber, though some studied super-cruisers of their own, notably the Soviets and Americans.
 Nevertheless, the Director of Naval Construction, Stanley V. Goodall, followed standard practice – that a warship’s protection should be proof against her own main armament – and produced a sketch version of the cruiser armored against 9.2-inch shellfire.
 That made for a very well-armored heavy cruiser, with significant deck protection (an unusual feature) indicating that she was intended to fight at long ranges.

 Unlike the 8-inch cruiser design, the super-cruiser project did not survive Churchill’s brief tenure at the Admiralty.
 The Sea Lords had already voiced their opposition, pointing out that for the cost of the three super-cruisers proposed by Churchill, two additional fast battleships of the Vanguard class could be built and, as an existing design built around an existing weapon, could be completed almost a year earlier.
 When Churchill left the Admiralty in May 1940 to take up the post of Prime Minister, the project was dropped along with his project for a small, heavily-armored cruiser armed only with submerged torpedo tubes.

 The super-cruiser proposal was no sillier than some of the ships projected for the German Plan Z, and so she appears (all three proposed ships) in our Second World War at Sea: Plan Z expansion set.
 She’s a mighty ship, especially so with a British crew, and represents a fair amount of overkill when matched against a German heavy cruiser.

-He lives in Birmingham, Alabama with his wife, three children and his happy dog, Leopold.
+He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.
+Leopold despises motorcycles.